-I went into each pitch prepared with data to back up why the client needed to increase their advertising budget.
+I went into each pitch prepared with data to back up why the client needed to increase their advertising budget and techniques to overcome their objections.
 I was driving high-quality results I knew I could scale with additional spend.
 So why was each pitch a fresh new hell?

 I couldn’t predict the outcome of a budget conversation.
 I was unsure of whether I’d leave a conversation with a big win for my department or getting yelled at by my client for two hours (true story).

 Over eight years as an account manager, I pitched hundreds of budget recommendations to various levels of success.
 During that time, I discovered which strategies turned reticent clients into top spenders and which techniques scared clients away.

 Bring Data - Providing data that supports your budget recommendation is essential if you want to attain an increase.
 At the minimum, you should have historical performance and growth metrics for your client and their industry as well as estimated metrics you’ll achieve with the new spend.
 If you’re recommending new channels, networks, or beta tests that require more investment, industry statistics are great to get client buy-in.

 Play to Your Client’s Motivations - Is your client an early adopter?
 Uber competitive?
 The wait-and-see type?
 Understanding your client’s motivations will help you understand when and how to sell a budget recommendation.

 Early adopters = Often enticed to increase spend so they can be the first to try a new beta feature.